Code-Institute-Submissions/Portfolio-21/README.md

 ### Libraries

-1. Social Media Icons were taken from [Font Awesome](https://fontawesome.com/).
+1. All the icons used in footer were obtained from [Font Awesome](https://fontawesome.com/).
 2. Hover CSS Animations were taken from [Hover.css](http://ianlunn.github.io/Hover/).
 3. Fonts were taken from [Google Fonts](https://fonts.google.com/).
+4. Bootstrap classes were used to build the navigation bar and to make the website responsive.